 With Canadian Thanksgiving coming up this weekend, I thought I’d share some thoughts on the topic of gratitude.

 Practicing daily gratitude holds many benefits.
-From lower our stress levels to increasing our happiness.
+From lower our stress levels to increase our happiness.
 Studies continue to show the tremendous power of giving thanks!

 Gratitude can be as simple as smiling or saying thank you.
 It can also be a more intentional practice, like taking time to jot down a few things that you are grateful for each day or practicing gratitude through daily meditation.